TJourde/excel2web2py/README.md

 - subprocess to use threads and multi-execution
 - matplotlib to create plots

-__Important__: It is highly recommended to download Python(x,y) as it comes packaged with many modules needed to run matplotlib, only if you have not already installed Python 2.7.
-If you have, you want to check out the documentation [here](http://matplotlib.org/users/installing.html#windows) to lookup what modules you will need to install.

 __Unix:__
 On Unix, python comes prepackaged on most distributions but you may want to check what version you are using.
 >python --version